Smoking in North Korea

-However, according to state media KCNA, North Korea's Supreme People's Assembly has introduced smoking bans in some public places to provide citizens with "hygienic living environments".
+However, according to the KCNA, the state news agency of North Korea, the Supreme People's Assembly has introduced smoking bans in some public places to provide citizens with "hygienic living environments".

-All three leaders of North Korea — Kim Il-sung, Kim Jong-il, and Kim Jong-un — have been smokers and the country has struggled to balance their public image with its anti-smoking efforts.
+All three leaders of North Korea — Kim Il Sung, Kim Jong Il, and Kim Jong Un — have been smokers and the country has struggled to balance their public image with its anti-smoking efforts.
 In general, North Koreans tend to prefer strong tobacco and different classes of quality range from homegrown to sought-after foreign brands that are considered status symbols.
 As a percentage of the available arable land compared to consumption, the tobacco crop is over-represented in North Korean agriculture.

 Consumption

-Over 4,569,000 adults and 167,000 children in North Korea are believed to consume tobacco daily.
-It is estimated by the World Lung Foundation and American Cancer Society's The Tobacco Atlas (2014 data) that 45% of men, 2.5% of women, nearly 16% of boys and <1% of girls (aged <15) are daily smokers, with the average smoker (data is likely skewed towards males due to the higher prevalence of smoking in this group) smoking an average of 609 cigarettes per person per year.
+Over 5,355,658 adults and 4% of the youth in North Korea are believed to consume tobacco daily.
+It is estimated by the World Lung Foundation and American Cancer Society's The Tobacco Atlas (2019 data) that 43.6% of men, 4.5% of women, nearly 2.4% of boys and 5.1% of girls (aged <15) are daily smokers, with the average smoker (data is likely skewed towards males due to the higher prevalence of smoking in this group) smoking an average of 609 cigarettes per person per year.
 World Health Organization (WHO) data is roughly comparable, with 44% of men classified as smokers (only 33% are classed as "daily smokers"), whilst North Korean anti-smoking authorities put the figure even higher, saying that some 54% of men are smokers.

 Overall, the average smoker consumes 12.4 cigarettes per day, with this figure rising slightly to 15 per day when just male smokers are considered.
 The average smoker starts smoking at the age of 23 and the percentage of the population that smokes increases with age until the 55–64 age group, after which it declines.
 On average, people who live in urban areas tend to smoke more cigarettes per day than rural farmers.

 Data indicate that the prevalence of smoking in North Korea is on par with South Korea, although South Korean men pick up the habit earlier and smoke more cigarettes per day.
-The high rate of smoking in South Korea is possibly due to it being a capitalist society, where marketing is prevalent and consumption is uncontrolled.
+The high rate of smoking in South Korea is possibly due to it being a free society, where marketing is prevalent and consumption is uncontrolled.

 However, much of the current information regarding the smoking habits of North Koreans is obtained by studying North Korean defectors who now live in South Korea and may not be totally representative of the true picture.
 One study of defectors found that smoking is even more common than anticipated, but nicotine dependence was not as severe as predicted.
 Defectors are reported as often being very interested in quitting smoking.